supertypeai/sectors-kb/recipe/quick_start_in_python/00_your_first_request.md

 ## Prerequisite

-To follow this cookbook, you need the following prerequisites:
+To follow this recipe, you need the following prerequisites:

 - Python
 - The [pip](https://pypi.org/project/pip/) management tool
-- Sectors account
+- Sign up for an account on [Sectors](https://sectors.app/)

 ## Install required libraries